What Are the Types of Trauma?

 Complex Trauma

-Complex trauma often results in complex post-traumatic stress disorder (complex PTSD or CPTSD).
-This is when PTSD develops other mental health symptoms and lasts for long periods of time. ⁶
+Complex trauma often results in complex PTSD (CPTSD).
+This is when PTSD develops into other mental health symptoms and lasts for long periods. ⁶ Complex traumas involve multiple traumatic events that are often invasive and interpersonal.

 Disasters